datastax/dsbulk/manual/settings.md

 The file name format to use when writing.
 This setting is ignored when reading and for non-file URLs.
 The file name must comply with the formatting rules of `String.format()`, and must contain a `%d` format specifier that will be used to increment file name counters.

+If compression is enabled, the default value for this setting will be modified to include the default suffix for the selected compression method.
+For example, if compression is `gzip`, the default file name format will be `output-%06d.json.gz`.

 Default: **"output-%06d.json"**.

 #### --connector.json.fileNamePattern _&lt;string&gt;_

 The glob pattern to use when searching for files to read.
 The syntax to use is the glob syntax, as described in `java.nio.file.FileSystem.getPathMatcher()`.
 This setting is ignored when writing and for non-file URLs.
 Only applicable when the *url* setting points to a directory on a known filesystem, ignored otherwise.

+If compression is enabled, the default value for this setting will be modified to include the default suffix for the selected compression method.
+For example, if compression is `gzip`, the default glob pattern will be `**/*.json.gz`.

 Default: **"\*\*/\*.json"**.